max-ieremenko/SqlDatabase/README.md

 ﻿# SqlDatabase
-This is a code for a SQL Server database migration tool.
+SqlDatabase is a command line tool for SQL Server, allows executing scripts and database migrations.

 #### Requirements